A 3-Day Diet To Help Support Your Thyroid & Hormone Balance

 Before dinner: Practice stress reduction.

-Stress reduction is essential to supporting thyroid health.
 One of the triggers of thyroid disease is HPA-axis imbalance.
 The hypothalamic-pituitary-adrenal axis is responsible for helping the body adapt to stress.
-When we are under chronic amounts of stress, this axis will become desensitized to when the body is telling it to calm down and to stop releasing cortisol after we encounter a stressor.
-This can put a huge amount of stress on the pituitary and the adrenal glands and can lead to thyroid issues.
+When we are under chronic stress, this axis will become desensitized to the body's signals to calm down, causing it to stop releasing cortisol when encountering a stressor.
+This can put a huge amount of stress on the pituitary and the adrenal glands, which may lead to thyroid issues.

-It is so important to reduce stress in any way that we can and to help our bodies regulate themselves into knowing the difference between a perceived threat and an actual threat so we aren't constantly caught in a fight-or-flight state.
 To do this, I recommend setting aside time each day for stress reduction.
-Try yoga, meditation, brisk walking, reading, or even light exercise.
-In the evening, it is best to stick with calming activities, and meditation or an evening yoga routine is the perfect way to re-center yourself and wind down your day.
+Try brisk walking, reading, or even light exercise.
+In the evening, it is best to stick with calming activities, like meditation or an evening yoga routine.

 Crockpot Coconut & Lemon Chicken With Garlic & Basil Rice